Windswept by Karen Henriksen

 above from left: ‘Curly Sou-wester’ in latex/nylon; ‘Sculpted Hoodie’ in faux suede; ‘Giant Peaked Cap’ in scorched phospher bronze; ‘Windswept Headscarf’ in latex/nylon; ‘Windswept Bonnet’ in leather

-See below for more designs from the collection, a glimpse at the design process behind them, and examples of press attention at the time.
+See above and below for pieces from the MA collection, photographed on and off the catwalk, a glimpse at some of Karen’s sketchbooks, and examples of press attention at the time.